 I started asking her customers as they were leaving about the quality of service and informed her as soon as possible after they left about what I had learned.
 I let her know which behaviors were problematic and complimented her when the customer was satisfied.
 After a few shifts, I observed a transformation in her attitude and began to receive consistently positive feedback from her customers.

-On Motivating Others by Establishing a Context for Their Work
+Establishing a Context for Work

-I believe that staff are more highly motivated when they understand the impact of a project and their role.
+I believe that staff members are more motivated when they understand the impact of a project and their role.
 I also think that they are more likely to be motivated if they have input regarding how to accomplish group or departmental goals.
 When I launched a fundraising campaign for a new library, I called a meeting and clearly explained the purpose of the drive and how it would benefit the college.

 Then I asked the group to share their insights regarding the best process for achieving our goal.
-After brainstorming some strategies for getting the best results, I drew a consensus around a plan and designated responsibilities for each team member.
+After brainstorming strategies for getting the best results, I drew a consensus around a plan and designated responsibilities for each team member.
 The group was more invested in this campaign than in some past efforts, and we reached our goal ahead of schedule.

 On Motivating Others in Sales

 As you can see from my resume, I have sold fundraising software in the past.
 My approach to motivating customers was to spend time uncovering the problems and challenges that confronted their development staff.
 Then I would pitch features of my product that would help them to meet those challenges.

 For example, I met with one museum development officer and found that they had no systematic way to identify particular donors based on their artistic interests.

-Staff relied on handwritten notes or memory.
+The staff relied on handwritten notes or memory.
 I showed her how our prospect files could be coded by different types of art and lists of past and potential donors could be generated.
 She decided to purchase a lease once she saw how the system could help her staff to focus their fundraising efforts on prospects with an interest in upcoming exhibits.